 The "Whale's Tail" Wind Energy Harvester

-And, what's more truthful than embodying qualities seen in the tail
+What's more truthful than embodying qualities seen in the tail

 Of the lowly Humpback Whale?

-Then, to explain in detail, how to oscillate a lever with a horizontal sail!
+And to explain in detail, how to oscillate a lever with a horizontal sail!

-It's only revealing what the Humpbck whale has been doing all along.
+By revealing what the Humpbck whale has been doing all along.

 Below is the latest, and most stable design, that's best suited for high winds.
 It incorporates "off-the-shelf" parts, which can be purchased online.